beenste-dataman/TopicTapestry/README.md

 ## Introduction

-TopicTapestry sifts through your file names and leverages LDA to categorize them into distinct topics.
+TopicTapestry is a one stop bulk file handling shop.
+It sifts through your file names and leverages LDA to categorize them into distinct topics.
 Whether you're diving into a fresh dataset or revisiting a previous one, TopicTapestry provides a one-stop solution to analyze and make sense of your data.

 ## Features
+- 🗂️ Sort and gather files by type from your unsorted files.
+Neatly Pack into one directory.
 - 📊 Perform LDA analysis on file names.
-- 🗂️ Create a CSV output for easy examination.
+- 🗂️ Create a CSV flat file database for easy examination.
 - 🚀 Quick file retrieval based on topics of interest.
 - 🎨 Visualize topic distributions with an interactive HTML output.